|Wolf Pack Dog Training||

 Memorial of SAR dogs of 9/11

-For SAR groups grants can be found to get the funding to contract Wolf Pack Dog Training to train dogs for SAR or train a group of people with dogs that have the qualities needed to be an effective search team.Time is of the essence and could save lives.
+For SAR groups grants can be found to get the funding to contract Wolf Pack Dog Training to train dogs for SAR or train a group of people with dogs that have the qualities needed to be an effective search team.Time is of the essence a well trained K-9 team could save lives.

 $8,602 6 mo of Boarding and Training